-The FAN2365A is a highly efficient synchronous buck regulator.
-The regulator is capable of operating with an input range from 4.5 V to 24 V and supporting up to 15 A continuous load currents.
+The FAN2310A is a highly efficient synchronous buck regulator.
+The regulator is capable of operating with an input range from 4.5 V to 18 V and supporting up to 10 A load currents.

-The FAN2365A utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
-This device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads, while clamping the minimum frequency above the audible range with ultrasonic mode.
+The FAN2310A utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
+The device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads.